-Hunt said the study would have provided a chance to get “detailed information on how members felt about the Isle Dauphine” and “opportunities to make it more viable” and suggested the vote to scrap it prevented them from weighing in.
-Knizley believes members exercised their voice in May when they elected the new representatives to the DIPOA board.
+Hunt said the study would have provided a chance to get “detailed information on how members felt about the Isle Dauphine” and “opportunities to make it more viable.
+He suggested the vote to scrap the RESTORE project ultimately prevented members from weighing in.
+Knizley rejected that characterization, saying members exercised their voice when they elected and new board in May.

-The combination also raised concerns about whose idea it was and why.
-Collier told Lagniappe the projects were rolled into one for “grant convenience purposes” due to DIPOA’s lack of administrative staffing and because the town was already handling a large grant proposal.
+That also raised concerns about whose idea all of this was.
+Collier told Lagniappe the projects were rolled into one for “grant convenience purposes” due to DIPOA’s lack of administrative staffing and because the town was already handling a large grant proposal itself.

 It does appear the projects were discussed together at times because mutually beneficial proposals that can maximize each other’s impacts can help sell officials when they’re selecting projects to fund.
 Collier said it also made sense because they both would benefit the island.

-However, comments from board members and Collier and the AGCRC’s own records indicate rolling the projects together was likely the only way DIPOA — a private, nonprofit entity with no grant administration staff — was going to get $375,000 in a suite of public projects.
+However, comments from board members and Collier and the AGCRC’s own records indicate rolling the projects together was likely the only way DIPOA — a private, nonprofit entity with no grant administration staff — was going to get $375,000 in public money at all.

 “We helped get it approved at the council level, which was a pretty extensive process.
 There’s a lot of different lawyers that have to be satisfied, and that’s what I always felt like caused it to be packaged that way,” Collier said.
 “But, I don’t know all the details.”